projectestac/wordpress-polylang/readme.txt

 * Translating WooCommerce e-mails and sending them to customers in their language.
 * Products metadata synchronization.
 * Compatibility with the native WooCommerce CSV import & export tool.
-* Compatibility with popular plugins such as WooCommerce Subscriptions, Product Bundles, WooCommerce Bookings, Shipment tracking and more.
+* Compatibility with popular plugins such as WooCommerce Subscriptions, Product Bundles, WooCommerce Bookings, Shipment Tracking and more.
 * Ability to use the WooCommerce REST API (available with Polylang Pro).
-* **Access to a Premium Support for personalized assistance**
+* **Access to a Premium Support for personalized assistance.**

 Neither of them will allow to do automated translation.
-Nevertheless, can be isntalled alongside Polylang Pro or Polylang, a third party plugin such as [Lingotek Translation](https://wordpress.org/plugins/lingotek-translation/) which offers a complete translation management system and provides services such as a translation memory or semi-automated translation processes (e.g., machine translation => human translation => legal review).

-Migrating from WPML is possible using the plugin [WPML to Polylang](https://wordpress.org/plugins/wpml-to-polylang/).
+= Our other free plugins =

+* [WPML to Polylang](https://wordpress.org/plugins/wpml-to-polylang/) allows migrating from WPML to Polylang.
+* [DynaMo](https://wordpress.org/plugins/dynamo/) speeds up the translation of WordPress for all non-English sites.
+* [Site Editor Classic Features](https://wordpress.org/plugins/fse-classic/) allows to use legacy widgets (including the Polylang language switcher) and menus in the site editor (FSE).

 = Credits =